-Implementation of Utah's plan utilizes science-based strategies and proven conservation solutions for Greater Sage-grouse.
+Implementation of Utah's Plan utilizes science-based strategies and proven conservation solutions for Greater Sage-grouse.
 Utah's adaptive management strategies are vitally important as additional science is developed on Greater Sage-grouse conservation.
-State management of Sage-grouse under the Utah model provides significant benefits not only to Sage-grouse, but also helps address other critical issues facing Western landscapes.
+State management of Sage-grouse under the Utah model provides significant benefits not only to Sage-grouse, but also other critical issues facing Western landscapes.

-Sage-grouse experts acknowledge that Sag-grouse conservation should be possible given the current numbers and distribution of Sage-grouse.
-Perhaps this is the reason why efforts to force an endangered species act listing focus instead on long-term threats to Sagegrouse populations and their habitats.
+Sage-grouse experts acknowledge that Sage-grouse conservation should be possible given the current numbers and distribution of Sage-grouse.
+Perhaps this is the reason why efforts to force an Endangered Species Act listing focus instead on long-term "threats" to Sagegrouse populations and their habitats.

-Utah's conservation strategies focus on the most important threats in a ways that augment Sage-grouse populations and increase the redundancy and resilience of habitats in areas where Sage-grouse populations can grow and thrive.
-Just as important, these solutions protect the rights and needs of Utahns and bring together diverse stakeholders to invest in on-the-ground Sage-grouse conservation efforts in their own communities.
-A complete analysis of Sage-grouse habitats in Utah, developed as a part of this project, includes a spatially in Utah's SGMAs and planning to address these "threats."
-Developing a more complete understanding of the scope and nature of each threat allowed for a meaningful level of certainty pursuant to detailed conservation strategies.
+Utah's conservation strategies focus on the most important threats, mechanisms to augment Sage-grouse populations and increase the redundancy and resilience of habitats in areas where Sage-grouse populations can grow and thrive.
+Just as important, these solutions protect the rights and needs of Utahns and bring together diverse stakeholders to invest in on-the-ground Sagegrouse conservation efforts in their own communities.

+A complete analysis of Utah's landscapes was developed as a part of this project to create a spatially explicit and detailed quantification of issues identified as potential "threats" by U.S. Fish and Wildlife Service.
+These "Utah Sage-grouse Conservation Strategies" (or "Utah Conservation Strategies") provide a more complete understanding of the scope and nature of each threat and a meaningful level of certainty for implementation of onthe-ground conservation measures.

 This project challenged many of our assumptions about threats, where they occurred and the degree to which these threats could impact Greater Sage-grouse and their habitats.
 For example, we found that 77% of habitats within Utah's SGMAs were not affected by these potential threats.

-Just as surprisingly, we found that conifer encroachment, wildfire and post wildfire effects were substantially more likely to create long-term impacts to Sage-grouse habitats and populations than oil and gas development and exurban development within the 7.5 million acres comprising Utah's SGMAs.
+Just as surprisingly, we found that conifer encroachment, wildfire and post wildfire effects were substantially more likely to create long-term impacts to Sage-grouse habitats and populations than oil and gas development and low-density rural development within the 7.5 million acres comprising Utah's SGMAs.
+Most striking was the fact that over 95% of the birds are found in habitats that are virtually free of these threats.
+This strongly suggests that populations of birds are not only stable and free from threats, but inherently select habitat areas not naturally impacted by wildfire, conifer encroachment and invasive plant species.
+Utah's conservation strategies are more than sufficient to not only protect these habitats, but also increase the total habitat available in areas where the birds can continue to grow and thrive.

-Utah's Plan and Utah's Detailed Conservation Strategies provide a comprehensive model that can work for Sage-grouse and other important conservation needs within the state of Utah.
-The following sections provide an overview of how Utah conservation strategies work for Greater Sage-grouse, Greater Sage-grouse habitats and provide common sense solutions that work for Utah's economy, education funding and that protect the rights of Utah landowners.
+Utah's Plan and Utah's Sage-grouse Conservation Strategies provide a comprehensive model that can work for Sage-grouse and other important conservation needs within the State of Utah.
+The following sections provide an overview of how Utah Conservation Strategies work for Greater Sage-grouse, Greater Sage-grouse habitats and provide common sense solutions that work for Utah's economy, education funding and protect the rights of Utah landowners.